 - Top Attorney in Appellate Law by 360 West Magazine (2018)

-- Super Lawyer in Appellate Law by Texas Super Lawyers, a Thomson Reuters service published by Texas Monthly (2013-present)
+- Super Lawyer in Appellate Law by Texas Super Lawyers, a Thomson Reuters service published in Texas Monthly (2013-present)

 - Rated AV by Martindale-Hubbell® Peer Review Ratings™